 Twenty-Eighth Annual Sulfuric Acid Workshop

-Sulfuric acid producers contract with a plant designer for a new acid plant, to replace aging capital equipment or to design a process improvement.
+Sulfuric acid producers contract with a plant designer for a new acid plant, to replace aging capital equipment or to implement a process improvement.
 What happens to your purchase order once the manufacturer receives it?

-This year’s Sulfuric Acid Workshop will focus on what happens after you issue a PO.
-Focusing on ‘How sulfuric acid equipment gets made”.
-The Workshop will focus on How these items are built and delivered.
+This year’s Sulfuric Acid Workshop will focus on what happens after you issue a PO, with a detailed look at ‘How sulfuric acid equipment gets made”.
+Key industry suppliers will walk us through how these items are built and delivered.

 Main air blowers